tsaqib/www/_posts/2016-06-11-opencv3-up-running.md

 permalink: /:slug
 comments: true
 ---
-Getting [OpenCV 3X](http://opencv.org) is a huge pain on OS X. I have crawled through internet and struggled a lot to make it work on my Mac.
+Running [OpenCV 3X](http://opencv.org) is a huge pain on OS X. I have crawled through the internet and struggled a lot to make it work on my Mac.
 Some of the painfully long, yet didn't work for me ways [1](http://www.learnopencv.com/install-opencv-3-on-yosemite-osx-10-10-x/) and [2](http://www.pyimagesearch.com/2015/06/15/install-opencv-3-0-and-python-2-7-on-osx/).
 Here’s my shortcut.

 First off, make sure you have brew and Xcode essentials installed: